Best Multimeter of 2020

 After the electrical measurement tests, we rated and scored how easy it is to use each of these devices.
 We considered how simple or challenging it is to set the range, if it comes with a "Max", "Min", or "Hold" option, whether or not there is a backlight, the quality of the kickstand, and the overall user interface.
 When it comes to setting the range, you can't beat any of the auto-ranging meters, like the AstroAI 6000, the Crenova MS8233D, the Fluke 117, or the Neoteck NT8233D Pro.
 The Etekcity MSR-C600 is also auto-ranging.

 "Hold", "Min", "Max" functions are also quite handy when diagnosing circuits, something the Fluke 117 and the AstroAI 6000 both have.
-Most of the products — except for the INNOVA 3320 and the Etekcity MSR-C600 — all have a backlight.
+With the exception of the INNOVA 3320 and the Etekcity MSR-C600, most of the products have a backlight.

 Finally, we assessed the quality of the included probes.
-This isn't a huge differentiator since you can always get higher quality probes separately but there are a few standouts that are worth mentioning.
-We liked the safety covers that come with some probes like the ones on the Fluke 117 and the Neoteck NT8233D Pro.
+Since you can always get higher quality probes separately, this isn't a huge differentiator.
+However, there are a few standouts that are worth mentioning.
+We liked the safety covers that come with some probes, such as the ones on the Fluke 117 and the Neoteck NT8233D Pro.

 These let you change the amount of conductive surface exposed to match the application.
 We also like that the Neoteck NT8233D Pro and the Crenova MS8233D include the typical point probes as well as a pair of alligator clip probes.